 A tiered incentive program is another way to continually engage and reward your customers.
 You might start with a straightforward base offer to introduce them to the program, and then reel them in with increased rewards as they spend more.
 For example, once they have earned their first five free coffees, they can start to earn bonus discounts on meals, or two-for-one offers if they introduce a friend.

-Promoting Your Customer Incentive Program
+4. Promote Your Customer Loyalty Program

-Promotion is key to your incentive program’s success.
+Promotion and follow-up are key to your incentive program's success.
 Make sure your staff asks every customer if they would like to sign up for the program, and put a sign in your window or on the front counter to promote it.
 When you provide your customers with their reward, make sure they know about it.
 This is especially relevant if the reward is not redeemed in your place of business.
 For example, if you mail out rewards, make sure there is a card explaining who the incentive is from, and why.
-Don’t assume your customers will know the details.
+Don't assume your customers will know the details.
 Remember, on average they belong to around a dozen other programs in addition to yours, so you need to stand out from the others.

 Use social media to further promote your program, encourage repeat sales, and engage with your loyal customers.
 You can also build social media into your program by rewarding customers who "like" you on Facebook.